 Our lives revolve around food.
 We need nourishment to be healthy, for our bodies to function and grow, and food also brings us emotional happiness.
 Sharing food traditions is very important to many families.
 But when a food allergy enters the picture, it’s akin to an earthquake hitting that huge part of our lives.
 Our ideas, beliefs, comforts and traditions are shaken up.
-And as the dust settles, we have to learn new ways of being, cooking and eating.
+And as the dust settles, we have to learn a new normal: new ways of being, cooking and eating.

 Traveling with food allergies, especially that first time, can feel like a huge challenge.
 Everything you have taken for granted previously goes right out the window.
 Stopping to grab a bite to eat takes on a whole new set of requirements to ensure that everyone in the family can eat safely.